Julianne

 Fun Facts

-• The name Julianne gained popularity in Australia in the 1960s and 1970s due to celebrity influences.
+• Julianne gained popularity in Australia during the late 20th century, partly due to international actresses bearing similar names.

 Personality Traits